 Showtime’s The Circus is a documentary series that covers politics in real time.
 The first season was about the 2016 election, and the second season was about the Trump Administration.
 After Season 2 wrapped up, it remained unclear whether there would be a third season.

 But then one of the main two journalists on the show, Mark Halperin, was accused of sexual harassment.
 Deadline reported that Halperin would not be a part of The Circus if it continued.
-It’s still possible there will be a third season, but it does not seem likely, and it would be without one of its main hosts.
+They later renewed the show for a third season, but with Alex Wagner replacing him.

 Halperin was also a regular panelist on Morning Joe, and after the sexual harassment allegations, NBC fired him.
 Mika Brzezinski addressed this story on Morning Joe, saying that inappropriate behavior towards women can no longer be swept under the rug.